By P.T. Bopanna

 A video produced earlier for my website www.coorgjewellery.in on “How to wear a Coorg sari’ has also been included in the Discover Coorg video.
 The sari video featuring international model Dayana Erappa has been directed by fashion guru Prasad Bidapa.

-The preview/trailer of the Discover Coorg video is available in the following YouTube link:
+Now watch the full Discover Coorg Video on the following YouTube link: